Zubayer94/TechBlog/README.md

 ## Features

--   Laravel/Passport Authentication
+-   Laravel/Passport Authentication.
--   Followed design patterns
+-   Followed design patterns.
--   Globally Add posts and load post with increment of 10
+-   Globally Add posts and `load more` button to increment 10 posts more.
--   Add commnets to the corresponding posts
+-   Add commnets to the corresponding posts.
--   Show auth user post on profile
+-   Show auth user post on profile.
--   Update & Delete auth user post
+-   Update & Delete auth user post.
--   Manage state with context api
+-   Manage state with context api and laravel api call.
--   Set protected routes routes with auth
+-   Set protected routes routes with auth.
 -   Show all users list which is shortable(on clicking table head), searchable, with pagination load users according to the state, clicking user entity redirects to user profile.